fencerio/php-class/README.md

 # PHP Class
-## For accessing the Fencer.io API
+## PHP class containing methods which wrap the Fencer.io API

 Consult the class and/or the API docs to establish which arguments are required. https://fencer.io/developers